FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Draw=This appears in various places, including players' profiles and the right-hand side boxes in individual games.
 It should be translated as a noun, NOT as a verb.

 %s players=The %s is the counter of how many players are connected right now.
 This message is displayed at the top of every page on lichess.

-Talk about chess and discuss lichess in the forum=The title text (what you see when you hover the mouse over) of the "Forum" link (http://lichess.org/forum/) at the top of every page.

-See the games being played in real time and review past games=The title text (what you see when you hover the mouse over) of the "Games" link at the top of every page.
-The page lists games being currently played and also offers the ability to find past games.

 Current games=This is a shorter phrase for "Games being played right now".
 It is what the link at the top that says "Games" links to (http://lichess.org/games).
 Please try to keep your translation as short as possible.